 - The band Onmyo-Za use a cat-related theme for their Stage Names: Matatabi, Kuroneko, Karukan, Maneki, and Tora

-- One boss in Nezumi Man is a maneki neko.
+- One of the "fortress bosses" in Nezumi Man is a giant maneki neko.

 - Meowth, from Pokémon is based off this, and plays with the association with financial good luck.
 It has a gold charm on its forehead, has been known to hold up its left paw in the traditional pose (at least in the original Red and Blue games), and is the only Pokémon who can learn Pay Day naturally - a move which gives a small amount of money (in addition to any money gained from winning) to both combatants after the fight.